openhab/openhab-docs/installation/index.md

 Please use the **32-bit version** of the JVM for ARM platforms, even on 64-bit operating systems.
 Serial connections won't work with a 64-bit JVM, preventing bindings like Z-Wave from functioning.

-For best compatibility, namely with the openHAB Cloud service [myopenhab.org](http://www.myopenhab.org), the minimum recommended Java 8 revision is "101".
+For best compatibility, namely with the openHAB Cloud service [myopenhab.org](http://www.myopenhab.org) and the [Eclipse IoT Marketplace]({{base}}/configuration/eclipseiotmarket.html), the minimum recommended Java 8 revision is "161".
 Attention: Most package managers serve an **older revision**.
 Check your current Java version by opening a command line console and typing `java -version`: